janet-dev/anvil-portfolio/README.md

 # Project Brief:

-You’re a Full Stack developer at Dicey Tech and part of the Learner Squad.
+Tasked with being a Full Stack Developer at Dicey Tech and part of the Learner Squad.
-Your first project is to create an MVP (Minimum Valuable Product) for a new feature that the company is looking to launch in the next quarter.
+The first project created was an MVP (Minimum Valuable Product) for a new feature that the company is looking to launch in the next quarter.
 <br>https://diceytech.co.uk/dicey-vwxp/
 # The Process 👣
 💡1.
 Introduction<br>